Car insurance FAQ

 To learn more, you can read more about Quebec winter tire requirements External link., which are outlined in the Highway Safety Code.

-By law, you're required to have auto insurance.
-If you're found driving without auto insurance in Canada, you'll be charged.
+By law, you're required to have car insurance.
+If you're found driving without insurance in Canada, you'll be charged.

 As a policyholder, you are responsible for informing your insurer of any changes made to your vehicle or how it is used.
 This includes things like vehicle modifications, changes in vehicle use (for example, commercial use), the addition of newly licensed drivers to your household and a change of address.